tpiliposian/audits/README.md

 ## Audits with Hexens

-A sample of my non-confidential findings from security reviews/audits can be found [here](/findings/).
+A sample of my non-confidential reports from security reviews/audits can be found [here](/findings/).

 | Protocol | Category | Date | Report |
 | - | - | - | :-: |